Caitlyn Colgan (Main Stage & Workshop - Director/Choreographer/Costumer/Producer/ Instructor)

 Janet Hnatin Hoehl (President, Founder, Executive Producer, Director, Workshop Instructor)

-Janet's directing credits include Joseph and the Amazing Technicolor Dream Coat, Magic Tree House: Pirates Past Noon and ‘Twas the Week After Christmas at Firebird Theatre, and Theseus and the Minotaur and The Seussification of Romeo and Juliet at Forge Theatre.
-Janet has served on the Board of Directors at Firebird Theatre and Forge Theatre and has worn many hats, as an actress, director, producer, lighting and costume designer, General Productions Chair, Hospitality Chair.
+Janet's directing credits include Joseph and the Amazing Technicolor Dream Coat, The Magic Tree House: Pirates Past Noon, The Knights of Santa's Roundtable and ‘Twas the Week After Christmas at Firebird Theatre, and Theseus and the Minotaur and The Seussification of Romeo and Juliet at Forge Theatre.
+She is the Costume Shop Manager at Arcola Intermediate School.
+Janet has served as the Executive Producer of every season at Firebird.
+She has served on the Board of Directors at Firebird Theatre and Forge Theatre and has worn many hats, as an actress, director, producer, lighting and costume designer, General Productions Chair, Hospitality Chair over the past twenty five years.
 But by far her favorite role has been as the President and Founder of Firebird Theatre, where her greatest joy is cultivating the love of live theater in the next generation of artists and dreamers.
 Janet has her BS in Marketing/Business Administration from Indiana University of Pennsylvania.
 She lives in Collegeville with her husband John and their four children, who have been her biggest inspiration, and her hardest working crew. |

 Christen Mandracchia (Main Stage Assistant Director/Technical Designer)

 Christen received her PhD in Theatre from University of Maryland and her Masters in Theatre from Villanova University.
-Her teaching credits include: University of the Arts, Penn State Abington and Delaware County Community College.
-She is currently serving as the Fall play Director and Production Manager/Technical Director of Phoenixville Area High School's theatre program.
-She recently directed Peter and the Starcatcher at Phoenixville High School.
+Her teaching credits include: West Chester University, University of the Arts, Penn State Abington and Delaware County Community College.
+She recently served as the Fall play Director and Production Manager/Technical Director of Peter and the Starcatcher at Phoenixville High School.
 Past directing credits include Gypsy with King of Prussia Players and Venus in Fur at The Centre Theatre in Norristown.
 Christen was the Assistant Director and Set Designer for Legally Blonde the Musical as well as a lighting designer and technical consultant for many Firebird workshop and main stage productions and Stage Craft program over the years. |

 Brian Horoho (Main Stage & Workshop - Musical Director)